Developing Shared Vision - 🇬🇧 English Version

 Celebrate Together:

-Norwegian companies, in particular, could improve in celebrating successes.
+Companies could improve in celebrating successes.
 Big or small, wins should be shared and recognized.
+That builds culture and employees feels they are seen and part of a bigger whole.

 Diversity and Inclusion: